Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **recordBind**
   *Type:* String
-  *Description:* The bind that, when pressed, will terminate the program.
+  *Description:* This bind will toggle data collection.
 Can be any feature of any device.
   **Important:** This bind must not be included in any whitelists.

 - **killKey**